dsoprea/RijndaelPbkdf/pprp/resources/README.rst

 Notes
 -----

-A different block-size may be passed to each of the generators.
-The default block-size can be changed via the PPRP_BLOCK_SIZE environment variable.
+The generators can take a block-size in the event that you don't want the default.
+The default block-size can also be changed via the PPRP_BLOCK_SIZE environment variable.